cusyio/cusy-design-system/docs/viz/dashboards.rst

    Unterschiedliche Leerräume trennen oder verbinden Elemente, wodurch die Betrachter durch ein Dashboard geführt werden.

-   | Layout on a Web page (…) may not measurably influence performance,
-   | but it does influence satisfaction.
+    «Layout on a Web page (…) may not measurably influence performance, but it does influence satisfaction.»[#]_

-   (Chaparro, B. S., Shaikh, A. D., and Baker, J. R. (2005). «Reading Online Text with a Poor Layout: Is Performance Worse?» Usability News, 7.

 Exploration-Dashboards
 ----------------------